ChrisHuie/2019PythonIntro/README.md

 ## About Galvanize:
 A giant nerd Castle 🤓🏰 and community of learners, educators, entrepreneurs, volunteers, and a lot more...
-  -Coworking: Open-seating, reserved desks, or suites for your business
+  - Coworking: Open-seating, reserved desks, or suites for your business
-  -Education: We teach software engineering and data science for those looking to break into the fields -Community/Events: We believe in impacting and investing in our community.
+  - Education: We teach software engineering and data science for those looking to break into the fields
+  - Community/Events: We believe in impacting and investing in our community.
 We do that through events like this!

 ## Some Other Upcoming Events I'm Hosting: